iliapolo/sadna-data-synthesis/relc-bridge/README.md

 Relational Data Bridge
 =======================

-This compiler accepts to inputs:
+Designed to provide an object oriented [API](src/main/java/org/sadnatau/bridge/data/DataStore.java) that wrappes the string based [DataProvider](../relc/src/main/java/org/sadnatau/relc/data/DataProvider.java) API.
+It compiles the Java code outputed by the RelcCompiler into JVM bytecode, and dinamically returns an implementation of the API to the user.

+You can use this to execute data base opertations (insert, query, remove, update, empty) using your domain objects directly.
+Each domain object should be a simple POJO.
+Thas is, a Java object containing private fields, and getter and setter methods for each fields.

+You should have a different set of configuration files for every object. for example, these are configuration files for the [Page](src/test/java/org/sadnatau/bridge/data/Page.java) POJO.
-* 1. [Relations file](src/test/resources/org/sadnatau/data/relation.txt) - this file describes the funtional dependencie of the specific data.
+* 1. [Relations file](src/test/resources/org/sadnatau/bridge/data/relation.txt) - this file describes the funtional dependencie of the specific data.
-* 2. [Decomposition graph file](src/test/resources/org/sadnatau/data/decompositions.txt) - this file describes the decomposition graph on the given data.
+* 2. [Decomposition graph file](src/test/resources/org/sadnatau/bridge/data/decompositions.txt) - this file describes the decomposition graph on the given data.

 ### API ###